 Bussing tables might be the most neglected section of a restaurant’s front-of-house team—and that’s a problem.
 When the bussing staff doesn’t receive quality training, a restaurant’s profitability is in danger.
 Owners and managers tend to overlook or underappreciate the skill and maneuvering that goes into the job.
 What this type of management fails to see is how much bussing impacts the overall customer service.

 Diners notice the details.
 Here are a few examples of telltale signs that a neglected bussing team is running tables:

 - There is an overflowing bus tub.

 - Dirty dishes are piled in a corner.

-- Bussers cut in front of guests to clear a table.
+- Bussers cut in front of guests to clear the table.

 - Plates are picked up noisily.